dev-academy-challenges/spork/README.md

 spork uses these internally to include the correct challenges.

-Unfortunately the [template](https://github.com/dev-academy-challenges/spork/blob/main/src/schedules/template.js) is not very readable code.

-**NB: You don't have to learn this weird little language if you find a problem with your schedule, just hit [me](gerard.paapu@devacademy.co.nz) up and I will fix it.
-This is documented for the curious or masochistic.**
+To make changes to how the schedule is edited, update the [template](https://github.com/dev-academy-challenges/spork/blob/main/src/schedules/template.js).

-The template is a function that takes one parameter `w` (I promise I'll eventually make this nicer), which has all the methods we use to build a schedule.
+The template is a function that takes one parameter `w` which has all the methods we use to build a schedule.

 - `w.schedule(...events)` takes any number of events and returns the schedule
 - `w.on(week, day, campusPattern, action)` creates an event